rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/index.markdown

 title: rtMedia PRO
 ---

-[rtMedia PRO ](http://docs.rtcamp.com/rtmedia/addons/rtmedia-pro/)is a premium add-on which adds additional features to rtMedia.
+rtMedia PRO is a premium add-on which adds additional features to rtMedia.

-Some of them are -
+Some additional features are:

   * Facilitating users to download uploaded media